 Upon receiving your AMCAS application, a medical school will have an additional application often known as a secondary or in some cases supplementary application.
 Deciding who is invited to complete a secondary application varies among medical schools.
 Some medical schools offer automatic invitations while others screen applications based mainly on the combination of GPA and MCAT scores.
 You will only submit secondary application material to a medical school at their request.

 Secondaries are supplemental essay questions that generally have character or word limits for the questions.
 There is a payment required upon submitting the secondary.
 You can see previous secondary questions for schools at this site.

-Secondaries are sent by schools that don't screen for MCAT & GPA or other characteristics generally as soon as they receive the applicant's verified application from AMCAS.
-For schools that screen, secondaries may be received at a later date or not at all.
+Secondaries are sent by schools that don't screen applicants as soon as they receive the applicant's verified application from AMCAS.
+For schools that screen applicants, secondaries may be received at a later date or not at all.

 The format of the secondary application varies from one school to another but in general, many medical schools ask additional essay questions.
 Some questions might focus on the same topic(s) that were discussed in an applicant’s personal statement while others center on diversity.
 Still others may have a long list of questions that need a separate response for each question.

 Whatever the format, it is important that you answer all of the questions.
 Do not leave the answer blank or leave an answer "Refer to my AMCAS application."
 This will not give a positive impression of you to a medical school.